plforacle/mysql-enterprise/security-tde/security-tde.md

-# SECURITY - MYSQL ENTERPRISE FIREWALL
+# SECURITY - MYSQL ENTERPRISE TRANSPARENT DATA ENCRYPTION

 ## Introduction
-3c) MySQL Enterprise Firewall
+3c) MySQL Enterprise Transparent Data Encryption
-Objective: Firewall in action…
+Objective: Data Encryption in action…
-Server: serverB

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+This lab will walk you through encrypting InnoDB Tablespace files at rest

-Estimated Lab Time: -- minutes
+Estimated Lab Time: 20 minutes

 ### Objectives

 In this lab, you will:
-* Install and connect Firewall
+* Install and encrypt Data Files
-* Use fwtest

 ### Prerequisites (Optional)